GRLCandidate/GDL-Miniproject/main.md

 # Introduction

 Graph neural networks (GNNs) have been used successfully on a wide range of applications, including social networks[@wangMCNEEndtoEndFramework2019], image segmentation[@aflaloDeepCutUnsupervisedSegmentation2022], and protein interactions[@jhaPredictionProteinProtein2022].
 Geometric deep learning studies deep neural networks, including GNNs, by looking at the geometry of the underlying spaces[@bronsteinGeometricDeepLearning2017].
 One result in this field studied GNNs by viewing them as discretized descriptions of particle interactions, and derived the GRAFF layer from that analysis[@digiovanniGraphNeuralNetworks2022a].
-Apart from wide-ranging theoretical guarantees, GRAFF can potentially be implemented very efficiently, and generalizes better to different types of data.
+Apart from wide-ranging theoretical guarantees, variants of GRAFF can potentially be implemented very efficiently, and generalizes better to different types of data.
 While a GRAFF-based network competitively on state-of-the art models on both homophilic and heterophilic tasks, the relatively low parameter count and low reliance on non-linearities does not fit the intuition of a GNN "processing" graph data.
 This raises the question of whether it can perform well on complex tasks with larger problem radii.

 This study investigates this question by evaluating a GRAFF-based network against a GNN benchmark on a synthetic datasets.
 The datasets are based on logical expressions of varying length, and are taken as a proxy for increasing task complexity.
 In addition, a new MultiGRAFF architecture based on the composition of different GRAFF layers is proposed, and evaluated on the same dataset.

-TODO I find that...
+I find that on this particular class of long range task, MultiGRAFF and GNN perform about similarly, and both outperform a GRAFF-based network.

 # Methodology